Imhermes1/LukesHub/README.md

 }
 ```

 This disables automatic closing tags for TypeScript files to prevent conflicts with JSX formatting and improve development experience.
+This setting is particularly useful when working with React components to avoid unwanted tag completion that can interfere with manual JSX structuring.

 ### TypeScript Configuration